Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 * *Which books were most expensive and which were the cheapest?*

-* *Which genre, language, writer and publications were most favoured?*
+* *Which genre, language, writer and publications were most favored?*

 * *What is the average rate of books from each genre?*